Barry1138/Barry1138/README.md

 - Plus if you hate Capitalism so much, you don't have any understanding or knowledge of economics at all and you are an economic illiterate.
 - PS I Despise War, Slavery, Totalitarianism, Authoritarianism, Socialism, Communism, Marxism, Maoism, Stalinism, Leninism, Fascism, Nazism, Progressivism, Social Democracy, Modern Liberalism, Feminism, Neoconservatism, Social Conservatism and Political Correctness.
 Also, there is no such thing as Democratic Socialism.
 - I am a proud proponent of Libertarianism, Classical Liberalism, Fiscal Conservatism, Objectivism, and Minarchism.
 Anarcho-Capitalism is okay, but I do not consider myself to be an anarcho-capitalist.
-- I am a proud defender of Rugged Individualism, Laissez-Faire Capitalism, an Unregulated Free Market Economy, Strictly Limited Government, The Rule of Law, Peace, Liberty, and Freedom.
+- I am a proud defender of Rugged Individualism, Pure Laissez-Faire Capitalism, an Unregulated Free Market Economy, Strictly Limited Government, The Rule of Law, Peace, Liberty, and Freedom.

 <!---
 Barry1138/Barry1138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.